Hello Friends of Scottsdale,

-- Police protection, Fire and EMT safety, quality reliable city services and fiscal responsibility are priorities during this COVID-19 crisis era.
+- Police protection, Fire and EMT safety, quality reliable city services and fiscal responsibility are priorities during this post-pandemic era.
 As mayor, working with the new council, we must efficiently align Level-of Service with revenues.
 On my watch neighborhoods, streets, businesses and schools will be protected.

 - Protecting neighborhoods from proliferation of short-term rentals and massive block apartments is a priority.
 As mayor, I will work with municipal allies to reclaim local control at the Legislature.

 - Council enacted Ordinances to clamp down on Short Term Rental disclosure, disturbances, and increase enforcement and fines.
 Mayor Ortega represented the City to get legislative actionable reform.

 - General Plan 2035 written by all stakeholders must enhance our quality of life and support city economic vitality.
 We will move forward as a new council includes Distinctive Character to respect Downtown Core.

 - Mayor Ortega championed Prop 463-General Plan 2035-which voters APPROVED!
 GP-2035 assures quality of life, public safety, the arts, tourism, sustainable environment, keep Old Town character, economic vitality and so much more, for the next 10 years.

 - McDowell Sonoran Preserve improvements must be citizen-driven and voter approved.
 I voted YES on Prop 420.
 As mayor, I will ensure that gateways are completed and the Preserve remains pristine.